The Coalition for Racial Justice & Equity will focus on the following key areas:

 Access to Equitable Healthcare

-This program will bring attention to different dimensions of healthcare, including but not limited to: public health disparities, mental health opportunities, lack of health products and resources, healthcare coverage, the distrust of health professionals, and the need for people of color as healthcare industry providers.
+This program will bring attention to different dimensions of healthcare, including but not limited to: public health disparities, mental health opportunities, lack of health products and resources, healthcare coverage, the distrust of health professionals, and the need for people of color as healthcare industry providers to reflect the communities that they serve.
 Equitable healthcare for all is essential in today’s society.
-The lack of health initiatives designed to benefit marginalized groups leaves people of color and underserved communities at risk.
+The lack of health initiatives designed to benefit marginalized groups leaves underserved communities at risk.
 It is vital for the coalition to focus on a program that brings solutions, education, and resources to the issue of health disparities.

 Many people of color remain situated in communities with the lowest prospects for upward mobility.
 This is not an accident, as it reflects both the intended and unintended consequences of national policies that have shaped where people live and the opportunities individuals have in those communities.
 There are a range of policies and practices that continue to disadvantage people of color and their communities throughout the nation.
 Employment discrimination makes it more difficult for families of color to escape poverty or build wealth in the community.
 Housing discrimination through red lining, loan inequities, and high levels of displacement due to gentrification impacts communities of color as well.
 A change is needed in order to rectify the racial injustices that characterize the local economies that define and control our communities.